-Most of the questions we get are about things we don't even make.
-Many people ask questions about graphics cards, monitors, joysticks, rudder pedals, etc. You should always ask the manufacturer those questions.
-Many manufacturers also have support forums that can help.
+Most of the questions I get are about things I don't even make.
+Many people ask questions about graphics cards, monitors, joysticks, rudder pedals, software, etc. You should always ask the manufacturer or publisher those questions.
+Many of them also have support forums that can help you.

 FAQ: THE #2 MOST-ASKED QUESTION

-Q: Can I get one of your product for free?
+Q: Can I get your products for free?

-A: The DIY Flight Sims videos & manuals are actually the least expensive part of a home flight simulator so I recommend trying to find discounts on a computer, monitors, flight controls or other components.
+A: The DIY Flight Sims online courses are actually the least expensive part of a home flight simulator so I recommend trying to find discounts on a computer, monitors, flight controls or other components.
 I am unable to process free requests right now because I spend most of my time at my day job.